LawrenceMMStewart/LawrenceMMStewart.github.io/_pages/about.md

 Currently working on Machine Learning, in particular with a research focus on developing novel methodologies for Deep Learning.

-Please feel free to reach out with regards to possible collaborations, or questions relating to our research!
+Please feel free to reach out to discuss possible collaborations, or with regards to any questions relating to our research!

 <!-- Hello my name is Lawreence.
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->